ZVince9/JS_playwright_cucumber-short-example/README.md

 This project showcases how to create end-to-end tests for a web application using Playwright and Cucumber.
 It includes example feature files and step definitions to demonstrate the integration of Playwright and Cucumber for behavior-driven development (BDD) testing.

+## Playwright

+[Playwright](https://github.com/microsoft/playwright) is a Node.js library that provides a high-level API for automating browsers (Chromium, Firefox, and WebKit) for various automation tasks, including testing.

+## Cucumber

+[Cucumber](https://github.com/cucumber/cucumber-js) is a popular tool for behavior-driven development (BDD) that allows you to write human-readable descriptions of software features and then execute them as automated tests.

 ## Getting Started

 ### Prerequisites